top of page

 "Goldfish Have Short Lifespans"

 A widespread myth is that goldfish have short lifespans.
 In truth, with adequate care, goldfish can live well over 10 years.
 Some can even reach ages of 15-20 years.
-This misconception often arises from the neglect associated with keeping goldfish in small bowls.
+This misconception often arises from the neglect associated with keeping goldfish in small bowls, which leads to quick deaths.
+Fun Fact: the oldest recorded goldfish was 45 years old when he died.

 "Goldfish Don't Need Companions"